-Students who are experiencing emotional and/or behavioral difficulties might be regarded as falling into this category at the discretion of the School Manager and Academic Coordinator and the school's SEN specialist consultant, in agreement with the family.
+Students who are experiencing emotional and/or behavioural difficulties might be regarded as falling into this category at the discretion of the School Manager and Academic Dean and the School psychologist, in agreement with the family.

 Any of the above situations will be discussed with the family beforehand.